pysathq/pysat/web/content/updates.md

 <!-- # Changelog and more -->

+## 21.04.2023 (*0.1.8.dev3*)

+-   Added a new module called ``pysat.allies``, which is meant to contain external tools callable from PySAT.
+The first tool added is ApproxMCv4.

 ## 19.03.2023 (*0.1.8.dev2*)

 -   Fixed a subtle bug in RC2Stratified (thanks to the feedback of Jeremias